How in-house training helps you work more effectively and efficiently in English

 The InCorporate Trainer helps you work more effectively and efficiently in English, whether it be delivering clearer presentations, participating in meetings with more confidence, or exchanging information faster and more accurately via email.
 The InCorporate Trainer is based in your offices, with a desk alongside your teams.
-This integration enables us to:

-deliver on-the-job support at your desk,
+The InCorporate Trainer delivers on-the-job support at your desk,

 which leads to you receiving practical, specific feedback,